-Out of Sails started in 2018 with an inherited sewing machine and some old sails bought from Sail 4 Cancer as they were raising money for their charity.
+Out of Sails started in 2018 with an inherited sewing machine and some old sails I bought from Sail 4 Cancer to raise money for their charity.
 Each boat owner will keep their sails for a varying amount of time but one thing is for sure, if they are not recycled they will end up in landfill.
 By upcycling used sails and turning them into useful everyday items, I am doing my (little) part to help save the environment .
 I try and use as much of the sail as possible and even save any clips, shackles or lines, as you never know when these might come in handy!

 I grew up in the West Midlands, so nowhere near the sea.
 In a moment of madness my parents, who had never sailed before, decided to buy a sail boat, a decision they would never regret.
 The boat was launched whilst my Mum was pregnant with me so I gained my sea legs before I was born!